marklogic-community/grove-react-ui/BEST_PRACTICES.markdown

 - actions and selectors as primary interface (plus the store itself, but should only be used for dispatch and passing to selectors; sometimes sharing actionTypes as well)

+#### Model Application State for Front-End Needs

+Application state structure should not be oriented toward the needs of your back-end.
+Otherwise put: don't let the back-end abstractions leak into the front end.

+Instead, model the state as it makes sense for the front-end, then create adapters for communication with the backend.

+This allows you to support other backends and makes it clear exactly what properties and functions the front-end needs to do its job.

 ### Middle-Tier as Interface

 Wrap the middle tier in a service object: code against the documented interface of that service object.

 Service objects themselves define a documented interface with the middle-tier and should code against that interface.

+#### Wrap APIs in Javascript objects

+TODO: create API wrappers as objects containing functions.
+Your application should work against these objects, which translate function calls into API calls - and API responses into front-end Javascript objects.
+Whenever possible, inject this API object as a dependency into your components, etc.

+Setting things up this way allows someone else to provide a new API object to wrap a different API (perhaps running directly against MarkLogic and dispensing with a middle-tier altogether), but reuse the same front-end.

 ### Separate "Smart" and "Dumb" (or "Presentational") Components